Skip to main content

 Package usage

-The package provides the type declarations that are documented in the documentation of this package.
+The package provides the type declarations for this package's interfaces.

 The DApp connector API should be exposed through the global variable as follows: